Aloe vera

 Aloe vera (/ˈæloʊ(i) ˈvɛrə, - ˈvɪər-/) is a succulent plant species of the genus Aloe.
 It is widely distributed, and is considered an invasive species in many world regions.

-An evergreen perennial, it originates from the Arabian Peninsula, but grows wild in tropical, semi-tropical, and arid climates around the world.
+An evergreen perennial, it originates from the Arabian Peninsula, but also grows wild in tropical, semi-tropical, and arid climates around the world.
 It is cultivated for commercial products, mainly as a topical treatment used over centuries.
-The species is attractive for decorative purposes, and succeeds indoors as a potted plant.
+The species is considered attractive for decorative purposes, and is often used indoors as a potted plant.

-It is used in many consumer products, including beverages, skin lotion, cosmetics, ointments or in the form of gel for minor burns and sunburns.
-There is little clinical evidence for the effectiveness or safety of Aloe vera extract as a cosmetic or topical drug, and oral ingestion has risk of toxicity.
+The leaves of Aloe vera contain significant amounts of the polysaccharide gel acemannan, which can be used for topical purposes.
+The leaves also contain aloin, which is a toxic compound.
+Aloe vera products are typically made from the gel.

+Aloe vera acemannan may be used in skin lotions, cosmetics, ointments and gels for minor burns, skin abrasions, insect bites, and windburn.

+Oral ingestion of aloe vera extracts may cause acute abdominal pain and cramps, and hepatitis if consumed chronically.
+It should not be used during pregnancy.
+Some people have allergic reactions to aloe when used on skin.

 Etymology

 The genus name Aloe is derived from the Arabic word alloeh, meaning "bitter and shiny substance" or from Hebrew אוהלים ahalim, plural of אוהל ahal.
 The specific epithet vera comes from verus meaning "true" in Latin.